knative/community/TECH-OVERSIGHT-COMMITTEE.md

   - Approve the creation/deletion of GitHub repositories, along with other high-level administrative issues around GitHub and our other tools.

+  - Advise the Steering Committe on conformance rules and tests that define brand use decisions.

 - Happy Healthy Community